kiran-sumant/ObsidianKM/Academic/Literature Notes/The evolution of post-translational modifications.md

 > >[!quote]-
 > >"..a global phylogenetic analysis of the kinase domain predicted a surprisingly large repertoire of ~100 kinases for the ancestral eukaryotic [kinome](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/kinome "Learn more about kinome from ScienceDirect's AI-generated Topic Pages") [23](https://www.sciencedirect.com/science/article/pii/S0959437X2200065X#bib23)"
 >
-> - So many paralogues in this instance should risk spontaneous phosphorylation of unrelated substrates.
+> - So many paralogues in this instance should risk spontaneous phosphorylation of unrelated ([[non-cognate]]) substrates.
 > - The reason this doesn't happen is because of
 > 	1. Evolution of weak specificity of D/E residues
 > 	2. Regulation through the MAPKK-dependent signalling pathway.